docsforadobe/after-effects-scripting-guide/docs/text/composedlinerange.md

 Returns a [CharacterRange object](characterrange.md#characterrange) initialized from [characterStart](#composedlinerangecharacterstart) and [characterEnd](#composedlinerangecharacterend).

-Will throw an exception if isRangeValid would return false.
+Will throw an exception if isRangeValid would return `false`.

 The returned instance, once created, is independent of subsequent changes to the ComposedLineRange it came from.